spotfiresoftware/spotfire-mods/examples/ts-spiderchart-d3/README.md

 - Open a terminal at the location of this example.
 - Run `npm install`.
 This will install necessary tools.
 Run this command only the first time you are building the mod and skip this step for any subsequent builds.
 - Run `npm start`.
 This will compile TypeScript to JavaScript and place the bundle in the `dist` folder.
 This task will watch for changes in code and will continue running until it is stopped.
 Whenever you save a file, the changes will be reflected in the visualization mod.
-This task will also start a development server.
+- Run `npm run server` in a separate terminal.
+This will start a development server.
 - Start editing, for example `src/main.ts`.
 - In Spotfire, follow the steps of creating a new mod and connecting to the development server.